yassiEmp/learn-hub/docs/planning/MVP.md

 The MVP should:

-1. Accept user educational content (PDF, text, video)
+1. Accept user educational content (PDF, text, image)
 2. Generate structured **lessons** from content
 3. Generate **questions** from lessons
 4. Allow users to **take an exam**